By using this site, you agree to the Privacy Policy and Terms of Use.

 Emergency-Only Guidance Pending Full Corrective Action

-The MHRA has determined that affected Kimal Procedure Packs may be used only in genuine emergency situations where clinical need outweighs device risk, pending a full investigation and corrective measures by manufacturers.
-Healthcare institutions must conduct risk assessments for each potential use case and document clinical justification.
+The MHRA has determined that affected Kimal Procedure Packs may be used only in genuine emergency situations where clinical need outweighs device risk, pending a full investigation and corrective measures by manufacturers, according to the MHRA safety alert.

-Medline Industries LP and Kimal PLC have committed to providing replacement stock and comprehensive guidance to affected UK hospitals.
-Clinicians requiring more detailed information should consult the full MHRA safety alert (DSI/2026/002).
+Medline Industries LP and Kimal PLC have committed to providing replacement stock and comprehensive guidance to affected UK hospitals, according to the full MHRA safety alert (DSI/2026/002).

 Kimal Procedure Packs containing Namic Angiographic Control Syringes and Namic White Star Off Handle Manifold devices must not be used except in emergency situations due to documented risks of syringe disconnection and foreign particulate contamination.